puar-playground/AsMac/README.md

 # AsMac
-AsMac is a machine learning model for pairwise comparison between full-length 16S rRNA sequences..<br />
+AsMac is a machine learning model for pairwise comparison between rRNA sequences..<br />
 The algorithm demo is written in `Python 3.7`, model constructed by `torch 1.6.0`.
 Demo code of AsMac Algorithm.
 This instruction is for Linux/MacOS.

 ## 1. Installation